unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/namehashing.md

 ## Public API

-Unstoppable Domains maintains a public-facing API which can be used to obtain domain information with a namehash.
+Unstoppable Domains maintains a public-facing API which can be used to obtain the information of a domain using its namehash.
 To learn more, visit the [Get Metadata for a Domain](/developer-toolkit/resolution-integration-methods/resolution-service/endpoints/get-metadata-for-a-domain.md) documentation.